akosiaris/collectd_transmission/doc/configure.rst

     sudo service collectd restart

-There should be rrds for transmission under collectd's data directory.
+There should be RRDs for transmission under collectd's data directory.
 Most probably that is /var/lib/collectd/rrd/<hostname>/transmission/